Information for young adult carers

 In addition to the support available from Student Development & Well-being, to ensure you have the best possible student experience, we can also offer you:

-If you are a current student and would like to discuss your situation further, or if you’re thinking about coming to study here at Liverpool Hope, please contact Andee Moorcroft, the Student Well-being Officer on:
+If you are a current student and would like to discuss your situation further, or if you’re thinking about coming to study at Liverpool Hope, please contact Andee Moorcroft, the Student Well-being Officer.
+He will be happy to answer any questions and discuss any issues you have.

 He will be happy to assist you further and answer any questions you may have.

-Barnardo’s Young Adult Carers Service offers support to young carers living in Liverpool.
+Barnardo’s Young Adult Carers Service - Offering support to young carers living in Liverpool.

 Carers Trust is a charity who works to improve support, services and recognition for anyone living with the challenges of a caring role.
 This website can be used to find services within your local area which offer support and guidance to carers based in England, Scotland, Wales and Northern Ireland.